abdarrhmanessetaoui/php-crud-practice/README.md

 # PHP CRUD Practice

-A simple PHP project to practice Create, Read, Update, and Delete operations using MySQL.
+A basic CRUD application built with PHP and MySQL to practice backend logic and database integration.

 ## Features

-- List all products
+- Create, read, update, and delete products
-- Add a new product
-- Edit product details
-- Delete a product
+- Connect to a MySQL database using PDO or MySQLi
+- Basic user interface using HTML and CSS

-## Technologies Used
+## Technologies

 - PHP
 - MySQL
 - HTML / CSS

-## Status
-✅ In progress — Part of my OFPPT learning journey.